bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 }
 ```

-Note that `Serve` could call `Routes` directly, but we want to leave it to the caller.
-This way the middleware can be easily introduced later.
+Note that `Serve` could call `Routes` directly, but we'll leave it to the caller.
+This way we can easily introduce middleware later.
 For example, caller could add rate limiter, cache or access log middleware without modifying the HTTP API component.
 It's also easier to test.

 ```go